ChaitanyaUppalapati/BookLib/README.md

-To install all teh necessary dependencies, run:
+To install all the necessary dependencies, run:

 npm install